qassasahmed/ip/LABS2425/7/README.md

    - **Type**: `int`.
    - **Description**: The threshold for the accumulator.
      - Only those $(\rho, \theta)$ values that have at least `200` votes in the accumulator are considered as detected lines.
      - Increasing this value reduces the number of detected lines (useful for noisy images).

+> higher threshold decreases the numeber of detected lines.

 ### Output
 **`lines`**: